14 tips for improving your academic writing (there may be more to come)

 And don’t hesitate to show me drafts of your work.
 I am glad to help you improve.

 • How can we meaningfully discuss the texts we read when are they not paginated?
-Paginate your work as a rule.
+Paginate your work as a rule – even if your assignment is only two pages long.

-2. Give your essay (of any length) an interesting and descriptive title.
+2. Give your essay (of any length) an interesting and descriptive title, no matter whether you are writing about a novel, a film, a graphic novel, a poem, a piece of music, whatever!
 Think of your title as a pre/mini-thesis.

 • Sequence Analysis: Ali: Fear Eats the Soul tells your reader nothing about the argument you’ll make.
 Nor does it make him/her interested in reading it.